Peregrine falcon cameras installed on the Campanile

 “The cameras will allow students, the campus community and the public to watch the birds — to see how they interact and observe the eggs as they hatch, then the chicks as they grow and learn to fly,” says Carla Cicero, staff curator of birds at UC Berkeley’s Museum of Vertebrate Zoology.

 Learn more about the Campanile peregrine falcons — how they chase their prey at more than 200 miles per hour through the crowds on campus, and if they’re here to stay.
-Story and photos on Berkeley News.
+The story and relating photos are available online on Berkeley News.

 “We hope that educating the public on raptor nesting activity will encourage people to be more respectful of natural habitat and lead people to pursue careers in environmental studies and other related fields of study,” adds Mary Malec, a volunteer raptor nest monitor with the East Bay Regional Park District.